 Together with flexor hallucis longus and flexor hallucis brevis muscles, abductor hallucis aids the flexion of the big toe.
 The muscle also helps in maintaining the medial longitudinal arch of the foot while walking.

-To expand your knowledge check out our article, video and quiz about the muscles of the foot.
+To expand your knowledge check out our learning materials about the muscles of the foot.